 A pest free area is "an area in which a specific pest does not occur as demonstrated by scientific evidence and in which, where appropriate, this condition is being officially maintained" (ISPM 5).
 Areas initially free from fruit flies may remain naturally free from fruit flies due to the presence of barriers or climate conditions, and/or maintained free through movement restrictions and related measures (though fruit flies have the potential to establish there) or may be made free by an eradication programme (ISPM 9:1998).
 ISPM 4:1995 describes different types of pest free areas and provides general guidance on the establishment of pest free areas.
-However, a need for additional guidance on establishment and maintenance of pest free areas specific or fruit flies (fruit fly-pest free areas, FF-PFA) was recognized.
-This standard describes addition al requirements for establishment and maintenance of FF-PFAs.
-The target pests for which this standard was de eloped include insects of the order Diptera, family Tephritidae, of the genera Ang cera, Ceratitis, Dacus, Rhagoletis and Toxotrypana.
+However, a need for additional guidance on establishment and maintenance of pest free areas specifically for fruit flies (fruit fly-pest free areas, FF-PFA) was recognized.
+This standard describes additional rements for establishment requ and maintenance of FF-PFAs.
+The target pests for which this stand d was a veloped include insects of the order Diptera, family Tephritidae, of the genera Ana. era, Ceratitis, Dacus, Bactre pha Rhagoletis and Toxotrypana.

-The establishment and maintenance of an FF-PFA im lies that to other phytosanitary measures specific for the target species are required for host colonic lities within the PFA.
+The establishment and maintenance of an FF-PFA imilies bat no other phytosanitary measures specific for the target species are required for host commulities with the PFA.